 The Editing Process

-I just wanted to show a little bit of my editing process, I find it hard to capture during my editing process because I could be there for hours in some cases, but I want to share a little bit on how I edited this image.
+I just wanted to show a little bit of my editing process, I find it hard time to capture during my editing process because I could be there for hours in some cases, but I want to share a little bit on how I edited this image.

 I started with basic edits and fixing some spots in the background, I then fiddled with the moss of her face.
 From here I added colour using Fineart Actions from Fineartaction.com and then I create a new merged layer of my layers to add extra effects using Photoshop plug-ins from Topaz Labs.
 I used their Glow plug-in to add some extra glow to the image, Impressions to add a painted or painterly effect and then sometimes I add a texture layer which I will either bring into photoshop alone as a new layer or add via Texture Effects.